tozti/tozti/docs/dev/store.rst

 object you want to send.
 The object must be encapsulated inside a `data` entry.

 Error code:
-    - ``404`` if one of the object targetted by a relationship doesn't exists
+    - ``404`` if one of the object targeted by a relationship doesn't exists
-    - ``400`` if an error occured when processing the object.
-For exemple, if the json object which was sended is malformated, or if the body of the request is not JSON.
+    - ``400`` if an error occurred when processing the object.
+For example, if the json object which was sended is malformated, or if the body of the request is not JSON.
     - ``200`` if the request was successful.